1 Star2 Stars3 Stars4 Stars5 Stars (3 votes, average: 5.00 out of 5)

 Summer Summer

-An edible but not worthwhile medium size mushroom with wrinkled, viscid cap and white gills, balancing on a really slim, tall stem.
+An edible but not worthwhile medium size mushroom with a wrinkled, viscid cap, white gills balancing on a slim, tall stem and having a ‘root’ underground.

 Mushroom Type